Victorcorcos/liero-hacks/graphics/README.md

 In order to work with liero sprites, you need to to **Import** and **Export** these files into `.png` files.

 To achieve this, you can use `wltools`.
-The usage part is documented right here [right here](https://github.com/Victorcorcos/liero-hacks/tree/main/converter/wltools).
+The usage part [is documented right here](https://github.com/Victorcorcos/liero-hacks/tree/main/converter/wltools).

 ## The Sprite Center 💭